 this is the best thing for my lips. i have a slight sunburn now and this really soothes my chapped lips. fantastic. have been using this for years every night and in the morning lips are soft. i have the tiny tin and it lasts forever, so price is alright.

-Was in LA last month and my hands were so terribly dry and wrinkled.
+Takes abit of getting used to as the smell of shea butter may not be too appealing to some (my hubby is one of them who hates it).Was in LA last month and my hands were so terribly dry and wrinkled.
 This works wonders after the butter melts on my hands and cuticles.
 I 'melt' the butter by taking a small amt and rubbing in my palms before applying.
 Definitely a keeper.

 daasfdsad, asdadasd, addasdasdas, asdasdasdasfsdfgdfs, fgdssdgfdgfg, gfgdgdfgdhfgj